AlexandrJet/NMEAGP/README.md

 # NMEAGP
-Library for NMEA GPS modules, like NEO-6M.
+Library for NMEA GPS modules, like NEO-6M and NEO-7M.

 How to start?
 -------------
-For instalation just download last release.
+For instalation download last release and copy to project folder.

 Compatible: